MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: Adequate information in notification preview to minimize context switching.

 >![TIP]
-> Preview information and provide basic inline user actions in the posted card so that user is not required to navigate outside Teams for all actions (irrespective of complexity)
+> Provide a preview and basic inline user actions in the posted card so that the user is not required to navigate outside Teams for all actions (irrespective of complexity).

 ## Messaging extensions

 > [!NOTE]
-> The following content is inline with Microsoft Commercial Marketplace Policy # 1140.4.4.
+> The topics under Messaging extensions are inline with Microsoft Commercial Marketplace Policy number 1140.4.4.

 If your app includes a messaging extension, make sure it adheres to these guidelines.